Śūraṅgama Mantra: Practice

-During the Song (960-1279) and Yuan (1279-1368) dynasties, the mantra was used in a ritual called the Śūraṅgama assembly, which was held semi-annually during monastic retreats, beginning on the 10th day of the fourth month and ending on the 13th day of the seventh month according to the Chinese calendar.
-During these assemblies, a Śūraṅgama altar would be set up and participating monastics would gather and chant the mantra.
-The mantra's usage continued to grow in the subsequent Ming dynasty (1368-1644) such that by the late-Ming period, it was codified as one of the mantras to be chanted during daily temple liturgical services in the Zhujing Risong Jiyao (諸經日誦集要, lit: "Compilation of Essentials for the Daily Chanting of Various Sūtras"), an influential liturgical manual which was critically revised and edited by the eminent monk Yunqi Zhuhong (雲棲袾宏, 1535-1615) and later reprinted by the eminent monk Ouyi Zhixu (蕅益智旭, 1599-1655), both of whom are traditionally regarded as the Eighth and Ninth Patriarchs of the Chinese Pure Land tradition respectively.
-The mantra's usage during daily liturgical services has continued to be preserved in the succeeding Qing dynasty (1644-1912) through to contemporary times as it has remained encoded in most popular liturgical manuals that has been published since.
+The mantra's usage continued to grow in the subsequent Ming dynasty (1368–1644) such that by the late-Ming period, it was codified as one of the mantras to be chanted during daily temple liturgical services in the Zhujing Risong Jiyao (諸經日誦集要, lit: "Compilation of Essentials for the Daily Chanting of Various Sūtras", J19nB044), an influential liturgical manual which was critically revised and edited by the eminent monk Yunqi Zhuhong (雲棲袾宏, 1535–1615), who was the Eighth Patriarch of the Chinese Pure Land tradition, and later reprinted by the eminent monk Ouyi Zhixu (蕅益智旭, 1599–1655), who was the Ninth Patriarch of the Chinese Pure Land tradition and Thirty-First Patriarch of the Tiantai tradition.
+The mantra's usage during daily liturgical services has continued to be preserved in the succeeding Qing dynasty (1644–1912) through to contemporary times as it has remained encoded in most popular liturgical manuals that has been published since.
 One example of such a manual is the Chanmen Risong (禪門日誦; lit: "Daily Chants of the Chan Gate"), a compilation whose earliest printed edition that is extant dates back to 1723 during the Qing dynasty and which was printed at Hoi Tong Monastery.
-Various subsequent editions with minor changes were published during the rest of the Qing dynasty period (1644-1912) through to the Republican era (1912-1949) by various temples.
+Various subsequent editions with minor changes were published during the rest of the Qing dynasty period (1644–1912) through to the Republican era (1912–1949) by various temples.
 In the 21st century, one of the most popular editions has been the version that was originally published by Tianning Temple in Changzhou, which has seen modern reprints by retailers and publishers.
 Another example is the Fomen Bibei (佛門必備課誦本, lit: "Book of Essential Chants of the Buddhist Gate") which was first published during the Republican era and has also seen modern reprints.
-In contemporary practice, the mantra is typically the first mantra to be recited during daily morning liturgical services (known as the zaoke) in most Chinese Buddhist temples.
+In most of these liturgical compilations, the mantra is usually listed as the first text chanted during morning liturgical services (known as the zaoke).
+According to an influential commentary on the daily liturgical service by the eminent Qing dynasty monk and National Preceptor Yulin Tongxiu (玉林通琇, 1614–1675), the purpose of the mantra during the service is to regulate the five desires (i.e. fame, lust, food, sleep and money) before they are able to arise so that the mind is able to quickly penetrate and directly reveal the true nature of the Tathāgatagarbha.
+In contemporary practice, the mantra has continued to remain as the first mantra to be recited during daily morning liturgical services (zaoke) in most Chinese Buddhist temples.